wenzelm/slidr-sloppr/README.md

 Name prefix for predicted SLs or operons (default: SL for SLIDR and OP for SLOPPR).
 It is recommended to follow a three-letter abbreviation of the organism, for example `Cel` for *C. elegans*.

 `-c <num>`
-Threads (default: all available cores obtained by `nproc`)
+CPU threads (default: 8.
+To use all available cores, enter  `$(nproc)`)

-`-T <dir>`
+`--tmp <dir>`
 Path to directory for temporary files.
 Default is your system's TMPDIR; specifying this option will change TMPDIR.
-For running SLIDR, it is highly recommended to choose a large TMP directory to avoid potential bottlenecks associated with the default `/tmp` partition.
+For running SLIDR on large datasets, it is highly recommended to choose a large TMP directory to avoid potential bottlenecks associated with the default `/tmp` partition.

 <a name="input"></a>
 #### RNA-Seq data input

-SLIDR and SLOPPR accept single-end or paired-end RNA-Seq reads in FASTQ(.gz) format or read alignments in BAM format.
+SLIDR and SLOPPR accept single-end or paired-end RNA-Seq reads in FASTQ(.gz) format.

-When read alignments are used, the pipelines will extract candidate reads for analysis straight from these alignments.
-This means that generic BAM alignments performed without appropriate parameters for [SLIDR](#softclipalign) or [SLOPPR](#slopprguide9) are NOT suitable for analysis; please extract reads from such alignments in FASTQ format and use these reads as input for the pipelines.
+Read alignments in BAM format are also accepted, for convenience of re-using alignments from previous pipeline runs.
+Please note that generic BAM files produced outside the pipelines without appropriate parameters for [SLIDR](#softclipalign) or [SLOPPR](#slopprguide9) are NOT suitable as input!
+Please extract reads from such alignments in FASTQ format and then use these reads as input for the pipelines.

 The following options are available to specify a single library: